Trap Door Spiders: Membership

-According to magician and skeptic James Randi, other prominent figures attending Trap Door Spiders meetings included authors Frederik Pohl (1919-2013) and L. Ron Hubbard, as well as Randi himself.
-All three appear to have attended as guests rather than members (Pohl in particular has written he was never a member), though Randi did consider himself an "honorary" member.
+According to magician and skeptic James Randi, other prominent figures attending Trap Door Spiders meetings included authors Frederik Pohl, L. Ron Hubbard, and Randi himself.
+All three appear to have attended as guests rather than members (Pohl wrote that he was never a member), though Randi considered himself an "honorary" member.

-Owing to the writings of Isaac Asimov (see below), those most closely associated with the group are Bensen, Cant, Carter, Clark, de Camp, del Rey, and Asimov himself.
+Owing to the writings of Asimov (see below), those most closely associated with the group are Bensen, Cant, Carter, Clark, de Camp, del Rey, and Asimov himself.

 The Trap Door Spiders in fiction

-The Trap Door Spiders are fictionalized in L. Sprague de Camp's historical novel The Bronze God of Rhodes (1960), as "The Seven Strangers," a social club holding symposia in the ancient Greek city-state of Rhodes.
+The Trap Door Spiders are fictionalized in L. Sprague de Camp's historical novel The Bronze God of Rhodes (1960) as "The Seven Strangers," a social club holding symposia in the ancient Greek city-state of Rhodes.
 Such Spider elements as the rotating presidency and the question put to guests are faithfully represented in the practices of the Strangers.

 The club was also the inspiration for Isaac Asimov's fictional group of puzzle solvers the Black Widowers, protagonists of a long-running series of mystery short stories beginning in 1971.
 Asimov, a Boston resident who was often an invited guest of the Trap Door Spiders when in New York, became a permanent member of the club when he moved to the area in 1970.

 Asimov loosely modeled his fictional "Black Widowers" on six of the real-life Trap Door Spiders.
 He gave his characters professions somewhat more varied than those of their models, while retaining aspects of their personalities and appearances.
 Asimov's characters and their real-life counterparts are: